 It is very important to understand your chinchilla behavior characteristics.
-Chinchillas personalities are unique from its other just like we people are.
+Chinchillas personalities are unique from each other just like we people are.
 The number one rule between you and your chinchilla is never try to rush being friends.
-Take time to understand and appreciate your chin for the wonderfully unique individual that he is.
+Each chinchilla is different, and we should try to use some time to understand and appreciate your chinchilla for who he truly is.

 Do not expect a high level of control over your chinchilla’s behavior.
-They are extremely intelligent, complex, independent and inquisitive animals, and if you want a positive relationship with your chin, you will need to dedicate time and patience to understanding him and developing a rapport.
-Chinchillas can tell the difference between human males and females!
+They are extremely smart, and complex animals, and if you want a positive relationship with your chin, you will need to dedicate time and patience to understanding him and developing a rapport.
+Chinchillas can even differentiate between men and women!

-Chinchillas can spread their whiskers and also the hairs on their tail when exploring, frightened or nervous.
+Chinchillas can furs on their tail when exploring, or when they nervous.
 When chins run, they usually hold their tail down, and this is most probably a defensive tactic, which they would use in the wild to keep their tail from injury or from being noticed and seized by predators.
 Chinchillas tail is also used for balance when they jump and also when they try to stand on something very thin like a branch.

 Chinchillas are very clean and odorless animals.
 They will draw back their whiskers to clean them!
 Chinchillas do not do wet baths but only in their bowl with the special dust.